Rescue, Rehabilitate, Rehome

 Rescue (res’ kū): To free from danger. n.
 An act of deliverance.

-Our mission is to provide a safe refuge for rabbits of the Midwest.
-We work with our dozens of partner shelters and rescue organizations to take in rabbits and allow them to focus on what they do best, cats and dogs!
+Our mission is to provide a safe refuge for rabbits and other small animals of the Midwest.
+We work with our dozens of partner shelters and rescue organizations to take in rabbits and other critters and allow them to focus on what they do best, cats and dogs!
 When space is available, we do take in some personal surrenders as well from families who are trying to do what is in the best interest of their beloved companions.

 Rehabilitate (rē'hə-bĭl'ĭ-tāt'): To restore to a good health or useful life through therapy and education.